Most Common Procedures Manual and Policy Review Examples:

 Code of Conduct Training

 Code of Conduct Training is more of a standards type program.
-The culture of an organization is really the collection of attitudes of the employees as seen in their habits and behaviours.
+The culture of an organization is essentially the way employees habits and behaviours collectively reflect on the workplace.
 A Code of Conduct establishes the norms of behaviour and defines what is acceptable and unacceptable.
 Expected Dress Code is an example of a standard component in Code of Conduct policy or training.
+These code of conduct policies are important for a healthy workplace culture.

 The frequency for Code of Conduct Training is often one time for new hires.
-The frequency increases where there are professional conduct aspects that are part of regulatory requirements which some organizations are required to meet, as frequently as quarterly.
+The frequency increases if there are regulatory requirements an organization needs to meet.
+They could require training as frequently as quarterly.

 New Employee Orientation Training

 New Employee Orientation Training, also called “Onboarding” is a common practice by organizations as a way of helping to shape the culture of the organization.
-The first few days on the job are a critical learning time and left to an informal information channel employees can pick up a biased view of the organization and its priorities.
-Materials typically include welcome messages from the leadership team in audio or video.
+The first few days on the job are a critical learning time.
+If an employee is left to learn from an informal information channel they can pick up a biased view of the organization and its priorities.
+Materials typically include welcome messages from the leadership team in an audio or video format.

 Violence Prevention Training